Nomad-Media/samples-python/live_channel/Readme.md

 >
 > For more information about the API call used go to [Gets live outputs.](ref:getliveoutputs)

-## Get Live Output
+## Get Live Output Profile

-To get a live output, enter get output into the prompt.
+To get a live output profile, enter get output into the prompt.
 Then enter the id of the output you want to get.

 ![](images/get-live-output.png)